 Q. I go to confession at least once a month.
 Most of my friends don’t go as often, and some don’t seem to go at all.
 A couple of my friends tell me I’m being OCD about it and I should get some help.
 I’m not sure how to tell them that they’re the ones who need the help.

-As for trying to tell them that “they’re the ones who need the help” let me suggest you do it in a very subtle and positive way.
+As for trying to tell them that “they’re the ones who need the help,” let me suggest you do it in a very subtle and positive way.
 The best way to tell them this is by your good example.
-Share with them the blessings you see in your life by using this sacrament on a regular basis.
+Share with them the blessings you see in your life by celebrating this sacrament on a regular basis.
 Let your faith in God’s grace shine forth for them to see.
-Often, when our friends see good things happening in our lives they will want to imitate what we are doing so the more you can share the good fruits in your life with them the better.
+Often, when our friends see good things happening in our lives, they will want to imitate what we are doing.
+The more you can share the good fruits in your life with them, the better.

-Since you mention OCD (Obsessive Compulsive Disorder) let me also offer a comment on this struggle that some people deal with.
-I offer it as a general comment that some need to hear rather than presuming that this is your struggle.
-But it’s worth mentioning since some people do struggle with this.
+Since you mention OCD (Obsessive Compulsive Disorder), let me also offer a comment on this struggle that some people deal with.
+I offer it as a general comment that some need to hear, rather than presuming that this is your struggle.
+It’s worth mentioning since some people do struggle with this.

 OCD is a very heavy cross.
-In the spiritual life it comes out in the form of scrupulosity.
-In this case the person becomes so focused on his/her sin that it seems everything is a mortal sin and they can feel a need to go to confession all the time.
+In the spiritual life, it comes out in the form of scrupulosity.
+In this case, the person becomes so focused on his/her sin that it seems everything is a mortal sin, and they can feel a need to go to confession all the time.
 In fact, some can feel as though they need to remember every last sin and offer every detail of their sins.
-And then after confession they may worry that they did not confess everything and feel a need to return to the confessional right away.
+Then after confession, they may worry that they did not confess everything and feel the need to return to the confessional right away.
 This is a real burden.